JulienNagel2/TPK-app-inclusion/README.md

 cd TPK-app-inclusion
 ```

-## Verify the SpringBoot app is working fine locally
+## Verify the app is working fine locally
 Example with maven, beware you must use Java v17+ since the app is using SpringBoot v3
 ```
 mvn spring-boot:run